Systematic study of hadrons and their quark-component nuclear modification factors: Methodology

 where $w_q = N_h/N_q$ is the weight factor.

 To investigate the correspondence between hadron and its quark component and the mass ordering at hadron level in $R_{AA}$, a numerical Monte-Carlo event generator, PACIAE~\cite{Sa:2011ye}, is employed to simulate the $pp$ and $AA$ collisions.
-PACIAE is a microscopic parton and hadron cascade model based on but beyond the PYTHIA6.4 event generator~\cite{Sjostrand:2006za}.
-It contains four stages: parton initialization, parton rescattering, hadronization, and the hadron rescattering.
-By taking into account the parton and hadron rescattering processes before and after hadronization, PACIAE allows us to perform more detailed and complete simulations of the nucleon-nucleon, nucleon-nucleus and nucleus-nucleus collisions.
-More details could be found in reference~\cite{Sa:2011ye}.
-In order to maintain self-consistency, the tuning parameters are kept consistent with those in reference~\cite{Sa:2022pnd}: a factor multiplying on the hard scattering cross-section $K$=2.7 (0.7), the Lund string fragmentation parameters of $\alpha$=1.3 (0.1) and $\beta$=0.09 (0.58), as well as the Gaussian width of the primary hadron transverse momentum distribution $\omega$=0.575 (0.36) are implemented in $AA$ ($pp$) simulations.
+PACIAE is a microscopic parton and hadron cascade model based on the PYTHIA6.4 event generator~\cite{Sjostrand:2006za}.

+For nucleon-nucleon ($NN$) collisions, with respect to PYTHIA, the partonic and hadronic rescatterings are introduced before and after the hadronization, respectively.
+The final hadronic state is developed from the initial partonic hard scattering and parton showers, followed by parton rescattering, string fragmentation, and hadron rescattering stages.
+Thus, the PACIAE model provides a multi-stage transport description on the evolution of the $NN$ collision system.

+For $AA$ collisions, the initial positions of nucleons in the colliding nuclei are sampled according to the Woods-Saxon distribution.
+Together with the initial momentum setup of $p_{x} = p_{y} = 0$ and $p_{z} =p_{\rm beam}$ for each nucleon, a list containing the initial state of all nucleons in a given $AA$ collision is constructed.

+A collision happened between two nucleons from different nuclei if their relative transverse distance is less than or equal to the minimum approaching distance: $D\leq\sqrt{\sigma_{NN}^{tot}/\pi}$.
+The collision time is calculated with the assumption of straight-line trajectories.
+All such nucleon pairs compose an $NN$ collision time list.

+The earliest $NN$ collision in the list will be executed by PYTHIA (PYEVNW subroutine) with the hadronization temporarily turned-off, as well as the strings and diquarks broken-up.
+The nucleon list and $NN$ collision time list are then updated accordingly for the iteration of the next $NN$ collision.
+By repeating the aforementioned steps till the $NN$ collision list is empty, the initial partonic state is constructed for an $AA$ collision.

+Then, the partonic rescatterings are performed, where the LO-pQCD parton-parton cross section~\cite{Combridge:1977dm,Field1989ApplicationsOP} is employed.
+After partonic rescattering, the string is recovered and then hadronized with the Lund string fragmentation scheme.